 - The Water Cries, a 16-part series produced by CCTV in China, which examines the largely untold story of water rights in China’s past, present, and future.

 All the films are indexed by filmmaker, country, language, genre, theme, and original language.
 Subtitles and synopses further expand accessibility.
-Additional functionality will be available in mid-2013, when films will become available in streaming format through the Alexander Street Video unified cross-search platform.

 Asian Film Online is available worldwide through annual subscription, with prices scaled to library budget and size.